coatespt/cursor-twitter/SESSION_NOTES.md

 # Session Notes

 # TTD

-- 100% of the clusters appear to be in Spanish (or maybe some Portuguese) Need to see if English Tweets are really so rare?
+- Current clustering is graph-based Louvain/modularity.
-  - This seems to be dependent on the Z scores.
+  - Add k-means based on the busy words alone.
-  - z_scores: [4.0, 5.0, 4.0, 3.5, 3.5, 3.5, 3.5, 3.5, 3.5, 3.0]  got mucho Spanish clusters.
+  - Possibly add Louvain/modularity based only on the busy words, not the tweet text as an option.
-  - z_scores: [5.0, 5.0, 5.0, 5.0, 3.5, 3.5, 3.5, 3.0, 2.5, 2.5]  got mucho English clusters.
+  - Cursor is implementing k-means now.
+The go libraries for it apparently are missing critical pieces.
+It should not be a stretch to implement.

 - Print out the busywords in each Tweet the is in the output after "Class n:" and before the Tweet text.

 - The application is running on two or three days of tweets now.
-Hopefully the Orgulo Herbeldes, Lion King, Whitney Houston stuff will happen in that inverval.
+Unfortunately, the Orgulo Herbeldes, Lion King, Whitney Houston stuff does not happen in the inverval I unpacked.
+Grrr..

 - The language field is worthless.
 Look into whether the parser could estimate the language and mark the tweets accordingly.
 English v non-English would be enough.